Florida's 'stand your ground' law under scrutiny after father killed

 Dozens of protesters marched on Sunday and held a vigil for McGlockton as Jacobs called for justice.

-"He was a great man, and you know, he didn't do nothing wrong," she said, according to WFLA.
+"He was a great man, and you know, he didn't do nothing wrong," Jacobs said, according to WFLA.
 "He was just trying to protect us."

 At least 24 states have some form of a "stand your ground" law, with Florida's enacted in 2005 with the help of gun lobbyists.